 Visit the Colosseum – The Ancient Roman Arena

 The symbol of the city and you can’t miss to visit it.
 The Colosseum is one of the most important monuments in Rome for its story and architecture.
 It’s a stunning monument and considered the 7th Wonders of the Modern World.
 If you don’t have a pre-purchased ticket, which we highly recommend, you might wait hours before to be able to enter and visit the Colosseum.

 In your Rome itinerary for 2 days, you don’t want to waste time, you can buy a ticket online and save time.
 There are occasions where with less than 30 euro you have the entrance to the Colosseum, Roman Forum and Palatine Hill.

 Nearby metro station: Colosseo

-TopTips: The perfect time to go to the Colosseum is in the early morning, with the sunrise.
+TopTips: The perfect time to visit the Colosseum is in the early morning, with the sunrise.
 It’s the perfect time of the day, no one is around and you will be inspired to take some beautiful pictures.

 Following the ancient cobbled street from the Colosseum to the city centre, you have to look at your right and left.
-As there are many things to do in Rome in 2 days you can plan a quick stop to the Roman Forum located close to Altare Della Patria.
+Via dei Fori Imperiali is filled with Roman history.
+Place a stop by this ancient street in your list of things to do in Rome in 2 days, is the perfect way to understand better the history of this city.
+Plan a quick stop to the Roman Forum located close to Altare Della Patria.

 Via dei Fori Imperiali is the street where you are, sometimes, especially during the weekend the street is traffic-free, so you will enjoy the view on the ancient Roman Empire History.
 On your left side you will find the Roman Forum, the ticket office is in a middle way from the Colosseum, but as before we suggest to book your ticket in advance.